About Degree Works

 Where can I find my Grade-Point Average (GPA)?

-The Student Header at the top of the degree audit displays your Overall GPA.
-The Degree block also displays the Overall GPA.
-The remaining blocks display the GPA for the courses listed in the individual blocks.
+The degree card displays your Overall GPA.
+The remaining card display the GPA for the courses listed in the individual card.
 For example, the Gen-Ed GPA is a calculated GPA based on coursework used to fulfill General Education requirements.

 What does the Graduation Calculator show?